swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

 This section describes changes to methods, properties, and associated types at a high level.
 Details related to working around compiler limitations have been omitted.
-For a complete view of the the code and documentation changes implementing this proposal, please see this [pull request](https://github.com/apple/swift/pull/2108).
+For a complete view of the code and documentation changes implementing this proposal, please see this [pull request](https://github.com/apple/swift/pull/2108).